 The proposed project is located within North Germany Township in Wadena County.
 The project area is included within the Pineland Sands Area of Central Minnesota.
-The project proposes to convert 303 acres of formerly Potlatch Corporation owned and managed timberland and current non-irrigated crop and livestock grazing land to 303 acres of irrigated agriculture for livestock grazing and commodity/staple crop production.
-Conversion will consist of removal of remaining standing timber and associated stumps, land cultivation and the installation of three groundwater supplied irrigation pivot systems.
+The project proposes to convert 303 acres of formerly privately owned and managed timberland to irrigated agriculture for livestock grazing and commodity/staple crop production.
+The land is currently used as non-irrigated crop and livestock grazing land.
+The conversion would consist of the removal of remaining standing timber and associated stumps, land cultivation and the operation of three groundwater-supplied center pivot irrigation systems.

 EAW preparation and interagency review

 The EAW was conducted in response to a Citizen's Petition to perform environmental review on potential cumulative effects of the Nolte Family Irrigation Project, on the Pineland Sands area.